Johann Andreas Stein: Life

 Stein was born in 1728 in Heidelsheim in the Upper Palatinate.
 He died in Augsburg in 1792.
-He learned his trade as an organ builder from his father in Heidelsheim and from August 1748 to January 1749 as a journeyman at two workshops, those of Johann Andreas Silbermann in Strasbourg and of Frantz Jacob Spath in Regensburg.
+He learned his trade as an organ builder from his father in Heidelsheim.
+From August 1748 to January 1749, he worked as a journeyman at two workshops, those of Johann Andreas Silbermann in Strasbourg and of Franz Jakob Späth in Regensburg.
 Johann Andreas Silbermann was the eldest of the four sons of Andreas Silbermann, the elder brother of Gottfried Silbermann.
-Stein settled in Augsburg, probably in 1750 and became a citizen in 1756 or 1757, the latter the year in which he completed his magnificent organ for the so-called Barfüßerkirche in Augsburg.
-In the same year he became organist at the church.
+Stein settled in Augsburg, probably in 1750 and became a citizen in 1756 or 1757, the latter being the year in which he completed his magnificent organ for the so-called Barfüßerkirche in Augsburg.
+In the same year, he became an organist at the church.
 According to a letter he wrote, he gave up organ building in the 1760s in order to devote himself to stringed keyboard instruments.
-His first contact with piano making may have occurred in the Spath workshop, not in the Silbermann workshop.
+His first contact with piano making may have occurred in the Späth workshop, not in the Silbermann workshop.